Beijing National Aquatics Center (Water Cube)

 Modern Technology

 Besides the traditional culture, the Water Cube is built by modern science and technology.
-It is made of 100,000 m² of ethylene tetrafluoroethylene (ETFE) membranes which are resistant to fire and severe heat, and possess ductility and crushing resistance.
+It is made of 100,000 m² of ethylene tetrafluoroethylene (ETFE) membranes which are resistant to fire and severe heat and possess ductility and crushing resistance.
 Each membrane contains thousands of bubble-like formations.

 The structure is like a massive cube of water held by bubbles.
-The design of the cube allowed light to come in, ensuring that people can see all the festivities in broad daylight but in a more comfortable experience.
+The design of the cube allowed light to come in, ensuring that people could see all the festivities in broad daylight but in a more comfortable experience.

 What Is The Water Cube Used for Now?